Liuyuyong0414/COTE/README.md

 In the RQ4_FN.json file, the meanings of the additional keys are as follows:

 - **Reason**: The reasons we believe the model failed to classify

+If you would like to use our dataset, you can find it in the `data/groundtruth` directory:

+- Positive samples: `positive.json`
+- Negative samples: `negative.json`

+These files contain the labeled examples used in our experiments.
+You can shuffle and randomly split them into training and testing sets to reproduce our method.
+Feel free to use the dataset within the bounds of legal and ethical guidelines.